Brandon-Hurst/ADI_EWNA24_CFSDemo/I2C_ADXL343/README.md

 ## Description

-This application demonstrates I2C communication between the MAX32690 EV Kit and an ADXL343 Digital MEMS Accelerometer.
+This application demonstrates I2C communication between the MAX32690FTHR and an ADXL343 Digital MEMS Accelerometer.

 The application...
 - Configures the I2C peripheral instance